 My full review of the film can be found here.

-The Hunger Games will screen at 9:30 on the west lawn by the Student Activities Center on the University of Louisville campus (look for the clock tower).
+will screen at 9:30 on the west lawn by the Student Activities Center on the University of Louisville campus (look for the clock tower).
 And best of all – it's free!
 Bring a blanket and some snacks and start the semester off right.
 Further information can be found at the Facebook event page.

 Image: Internet Movie Database